alexbevi/alexbevi.github.com/_posts/2026-07-15-reconstructing-rippers-iavf-media-pipeline.markdown

 compressed frame N
 ```

-That reconstructed stream is placed in a `Common::MemoryReadStream` and handed directly to `Video::SmackerDecoder`.
+That reconstructed stream is placed in a `Common::MemoryReadStream` and handed through the RIPPER media player to `Video::SmackerDecoder`.

 Conceptually, the adapter is small: